Many-Body Simulations of the Fast Flavor Instability

 The neutrino self-interaction Hamiltonian is given by

 where the subscripts i and j are site indices.
 The directional dependence of the neutrino-neutrino interaction is encoded in the geometric factor \(J_{ij}=(1 - \hat{p}_i \cdot \hat{p}_j) \).
-In addition, we account for spatial inhomogeneity by introducing a shape function \( S(\xi_{ij}) =(1-|\xi|)\Theta(1-|\xi|) / w \), where the input \(\xi_{ij} = (x_i - x_j)/ w \) is the distance between two sites normalized by the size of the spatial extent of the site, and $\Theta$ is the Heaviside step function.
-This function enforces the local nature of the neutrino-neutrino coupling, only allowing sites to interact if they near each other.
+In addition, we account for spatial inhomogeneity by introducing a shape function \( S(\xi_{ij}) =(1-|\xi|)\Theta(1-|\xi|)\), where the input \(\xi_{ij} = (x_i - x_j)/ w \) is the distance between two sites normalized by the size of the spatial extent of the site, and $\Theta$ is the Heaviside step function.
+This function enforces the local nature of the neutrino-neutrino coupling, only allowing sites to interact if they are near each other.
+While the inter-site distances could in principle be generalized to fully three-dimensional positions $\vec{x_i}$, we restrict the neutrino motion to a single spatial dimension in our simulations.
+This simplification reduces computational cost while retaining key features of inhomogeneous flavor evolution as a first-case study.
 This treatment of inhomogeneity is not dissimilar from that of \cite{shalgar2023we}, though our parameterization allows for a straightforward separation of computational and physical parameters and extrapolation to large $N_\mathrm{sites}$.

 We use periodic boundary conditions to approximately simulate environments that are homogeneous on scales larger than the domain size $L$ and to connect with prior work in mean-field flavor instability.
 To do so, we identify the position $x$ with the positions $x\pm L$, such that when a particle leaves one side of the domain it appears on the other side.
 Local interactions also wrap around the domain.